tankh99/tp/docs/DeveloperGuide.md

 **MSS:**
 1. User requests to view all feedback scores from a given start date to a given end date
-2. Feedback scores are updated to get the average of all appontments within the given time period
+2. Feedback scores are updated to get the average of all appointments within the given time period

 Use case ends.